Approximately controllable finite-dimensional bilinear systems are controllable: Proof of Theorem

 Let us denote by $\Or = \{\Or_{x} \mid x \in \R^{n}\mysetminus\{0\}\}$ the orbit partition of system \eqref{eqn:control}.
 Due to \eqref{eq:orbit-projection} and Lemma~\ref{lem:implies-angul-control}, one has

 Therefore, we have that

 which is to say that the orbits are transversal to the radial direction.
 Additionally, since we assumed to be in case \ref{it:foli} of Corollary \ref{cor:existance-foli}, this implies that $\dim T_{y}\Or_{x}= n-1$.
-It follows that $\Or$ is a codimension-one regular foliation of $\R^{n}\mysetminus\{0\}$ transversal to the radial direction and with dense leaves.
-In the following lemma we show that such a foliation cannot exist.
+It follows that $\Or$ is a codimension-one regular foliation of $\R^{n}\mysetminus\{0\}$ transversal to the radial direction and with dense leaves. {Moreover $\Or$ is \textit{homogenous} in the sense that, for all $\lambda>0$ and $x$ in $\R^{n}\mysetminus\{0\}$, one has that $\lambda\Or_{x}=\Or_{\lambda x}$.} In the following lemma we show that such a foliation cannot exist.

 \begin{lemma} Assume that $n\geq 2$.
 Then, there does not exist a homogenous, codimension-one regular foliation of $\R^{n}\mysetminus\{0\}$ transversal to the radial direction and with dense leaves. \end{lemma}